 Weekly Professor’s Rounds

-In this conference a recent or current ICU case is presented by the on-service Fellow to a faculty member and a comprehensive scrutiny of care and management is discussed.
-This is a particularly popular conference with our Fellows.
+In this conference a recent or current ICU case is presented by the on-service fellow to the faculty and a comprehensive scrutiny of care and management is discussed.
+Relevant physiology topics are highlighted by participating faculty.
+This is a particularly popular conference with our fellows.

-The Fellow’s didactic lecture series covers a wide range of Pediatric Critical Care Medicine topics, including both basic physiologic processes as well as disease specific states relative to the care of critically ill pediatric patients.
-These lectures are facilitated by both Divisional faculty as well as outside speakers.
-The lecture format varies, and includes traditional didactics, a “book club,” where Fellows lead a discussion of salient chapters from Fuhrman & Zimmerman’s Pediatric Critical Care, and a “classic journal club,” a Fellow-led discussion of seminal articles in critical care medicine.
-The scope of the course is meant to cover the core content of pediatric critical care training as set forth by the American Board of Pediatrics.
+The fellow’s didactic lecture series covers the breadth of pediatric critical care medicine topics, including both basic physiologic processes as well as disease-specific states relative to the care of critically ill pediatric patients.
+These lectures are facilitated by both divisional faculty and outside speakers.
+The 18-month curriculum is designed to cover the core content of pediatric critical care training as set forth by the American Board of Pediatrics.

 Bi-Weekly Journal Club:

-Two to five recent studies or investigations relevant to the practice of critical care are presented and critiqued in detail.
+Two studies or investigations relevant to the practice of critical care are presented by a fellow and critiqued in detail.
+One study is from the recent literature, while another complementary recent or “classic” article is reviewed briefly to put the primary study in context.
 The ability to interpret, critique and apply current evidence is quickly developed through this conference.

 Bi-Weekly Morbidity and Mortality Conference:

-In this conference all admissions to the ICU are reviewed with particular attention paid to elements of system based practice and quality improvement.
-A “case of the week” and “save of the week” are presented by the Fellows and salient features are discussed.
-This is a multidisciplinary conference that includes colleagues in other specialties, nursing, respiratory therapy, social work, child life, pharmacology and others.
+In this conference all admissions to the ICU are reviewed with particular attention paid to elements of system-based practice and quality improvement.
+A “case of the week” and “save of the week” are presented by the fellows and salient features are discussed.
+This is a multidisciplinary conference in which colleagues in other specialties participate, including nursing, respiratory therapy, social work, child life, pharmacology and others.